fry-guy/piboy-keymaps/README.md

 <u><b>Legal copy</u></b>

-Might and Magic 1-6 can be purchased on GOG at https://www.gog.com/game/might_and_magic_6_limited_edition.
+Might and Magic 1-6 is available for purchase on GOG at https://www.gog.com/game/might_and_magic_6_limited_edition.